devpython88/nova.h/docs/DOC.md

 ### Collision
 All previous object collision functions were deprecated in v1.2 and now removed in v1.5 NovaRenderDevice has two function, both are checkCollision but one takes two objects, and the other takes a object and a circle

+For spritesheet to object4 collision and spritesheet to spritesheet collision, use `checkCollisionEx` Works for animations aswell

 ### Want to draw images, Checkout [Images](#images)